The advanced stage encompasses a huge range of skill levels.

-I think the best part of teaching yourself is that you are forced to figure things out on your own and develop your own style.
-This curse of ‘ukulele solitude is a blessing in disguise because he who has his own style has a voice.
-If you ever wish to go out and perform you’ll already have your own signature sound that people will either like or dislike.
-This is better than sounding generic any day, in my opinion.
+The best part of teaching yourself is that you figure things out on your own and develop style.
+This curse of ‘ukulele solitude is a blessing in disguise because you gain confidence in doing music YOUR way.
+This allows you to have your own style.

 Jamming Your Ears Into Shape: